COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Evidence (duration of tamoxifen therapy):

 The results of the ATLAS trial indicated that for women who remained premenopausal after 5 years of adjuvant tamoxifen, continued tamoxifen for 5 more years was beneficial.
 Women who have become menopausal after 5 years of tamoxifen may also be treated with AIs.
-(Refer to the Aromatase inhibitors section in the Endocrine therapy for hormone receptor–positive breast cancer section of this summary for more information.)
+For more information, see the Aromatase inhibitors section.

 Tamoxifen and chemotherapy